VikOlliver/Quirkey_3D/README.md

 OpenSCAD models for the parts of a Quirkey chord keyboard.

 ## Overview
-These files build a 3D model of a one-handed keyboard with 6 keys (1 per digit, a 2-way for the thumb) using microswitches.
+These files build a 3D model of a one-handed keyboard with 6 keys (1 per digit, a 2-way for the thumb) using microswitches (V3) or MX type keyswitches (V4).
 Code and user documentation is available in neighbouring repositories for AT32U4-based Arduinos and Raspberry Pi Pico compatibles.

 ## Concept And Rationale
 On a Quirkey, fingers never move from their assigned keys, and press simultaneous "chords' to create characters.
 This makes this a usefull accessibility keyboard for people with one hand, restricted or absent arm movement, tremor (the arm can be sandbagged in place), eyesight issues, RSI, or having a posture that renders using a conventional keyboard impractical (such as having to remain laid flat).
 They are also very handy for typing on for the rest of us, as you become an instant touch-typist and can focus on things other than the keyboard.

 ## Revision Notes
-This revision features captive keys that do not require glueing on like the earlier versions.
-The base now has pillars that hold the microswitches and keycaps, with slots added so that the entire wiring harness can be installed and removed without having to solder or unsolder any wires.
+V3 and V4 feature captive keys that do not require glueing on like the earlier versions.
+The base now has pillars that hold the switches and keycaps, with slots added so that the entire wiring harness can be installed and removed without having to solder or unsolder any wires.
 The shell is now hollow, with manually-added support panels so that the whole thing prints without any support material (at least on a Prusa Mk3).
-The thumb and control key have been combined into one component.
+The thumb and control key have been combined into one component on the V3.

 ## Build Process